hilbert/hilbert-docker-images/README.md

     Since some of them are quite big please do consider building them instead of pulling!
     Run (and change) `setup.sh` in order to pull the base image and build starting images.
     *We assume the host linux to run docker service.*
-2. `:main/customize.sh`: Customize them.
+2. We are experimenting with different customization approaches:
+  * `:dummy` contains `customize.sh` which performs customization to the running :dummy container, these customization changes can than be detected with `docker diff` and archived together (e.g. `/tmp/OGL.tgz`) for later use by `:base/setup_ogl.sh`.
+  * `:up/customize.sh`: Customize each libGL-needing image (e.g. `:x11` and `:test` by default for now):
-    Running `:main/customize.sh` such a host will enable one to detect known hardware or kernel modules (e.g. VirtualBox Guest Additions or NVidia driver) in order to localize/customize some starting images (e.g. `:x11` and `:test`) under corresponding tag name (e.g. `:test.nv.340.76` or `:x11.vb.4.3.26`), which than will be tagged with local names (e.g. `test:latest` or `x11:latest`).
+    Running `:up/customize.sh` such a host will enable one to detect known hardware or kernel modules (e.g. VirtualBox Guest Additions or NVidia driver) in order to localize/customize some starting images
+    under corresponding tag name (e.g. `:test.nv.340.76` or `:x11.vb.4.3.26`),
+    which than will be tagged with local names (e.g. `test:latest` or `x11:latest`).
     *We assume host system to be fully pre-configured (and all necessary kernel modules installed and loaded).*